thegenemyers/MERQURY.FK/README.md

 Prior to running either HAPplot or MerquryFK in trio mode, one must produce a table of the **hap-mers** for both the mother and father given FastK k-mer tables of the maternal, paternal, and child sequence data sets.
-These k-mers are those in the given parent that are specific to that parent, inherited by the child, and reliable in that they are unlikely to be error k-mers.
+The hap-mer k-mers are those in the given parent that are specific to that parent, inherited by the child, and reliable in that they are unlikely to be error k-mers.
 The names of the resulting k-mer tables produced are \<mat>.hap.ktab and \<pat>.hap.ktab.